learningequality/HookCatcher/README.md

 WORKING_DIR = 'PATH_TO_YOUR_WORKING_DIR'
 ```

+You need to set what tools and resolutions you want to take all your screenshots in.
 Add the screenshot configuration file to root of this directory.
 See [this file](https://github.com/MingDai/HookCatcher/blob/develop/config.json) for example:
 ```python
 SCREENSHOT_CONFIG = "NAME_OF_YOUR_CONFIG_FILE"
 ```